Building a remote control circuit that can be switched on with a flashlight is explained in this tutorial.

 LDR (Light Dependent Resistor) | 1 | |

-The heart of the circuit is Transistor BC557 which along with the LDR and associated components, forms the light sensor stage.
+The foundation of the circuit is the Transistor BC557 which forms the light sensor stage with the LDR and related parts.

-As BC557 conducts, the high potential at pin 14 of IC1 is pulled to logic high leading to a change in the state of the IC.
+When BC557 conducts IC1s high potential at pin 14 is pushed to logic high changing the ICs state.

-The pipe should be positioned at an angle that facilitates easy focusing of the light beam onto the LDR.
+It is important to arrange the pipe at an angle that makes it simple to focus the light beam onto the LDR.

 Formula: